magnusbaeck/logstash-filter-verifier/README.md

   of the input plugin in the tested configuration, where the test input is coming from.
 This is necessary, if a setup with multiple inputs is tested, which either have different codecs or are part of different pipelines.
+  The `codec` is taken from the input plugin, if present.
+This setting can be overwritten by the `codec` field.
 * `export_metadata`: Controls if the metadata of the event processed by Logstash is returned.
 The metadata is contained in the field `[@metadata]` in the Logstash event.
 If the metadata is exported, the respective fields are